graveja0/health-care-markets/README.md

 ## Calculating Hospital-Specific HHIs

-An alternative to directly calculating geographic HHIs is to first calculate hospital-specific HHIs and then aggregate these hosptial HHIs to the geographic market level.
+An alternative to directly calculating geographic HHIs is to first calculate hospital-specific HHIs and then aggregate these hospital HHIs to the geographic market level.
 This aggregation is based on a weighted average of hospital HHIs, with weights defined by the share of patients from the geography that are treated at each hospital.

-As noted above there are two ways one can construct hosptial-specific HHIs.
+As noted above there are two ways one can construct hospital-specific HHIs.
 To demonstrate these methods it is useful to draw on some example data summarizing patient flows among ZIP codes and different hospitals.
 These data are represented in the matrix below.
 This matrix is representative of a **bipartite** network in which ZIP codes are linked with hospitals.
-The cells of this (hypothetical) biparite matrix summarize the total number of patients traveling to four hospitals (columns) from 10 different ZIP codes (rows).
+The cells of this (hypothetical) bipartite matrix summarize the total number of patients traveling to four hospitals (columns) from 10 different ZIP codes (rows).